 Master the Art of Hair Masking in Photoshop

-Today, I'm going to show you how easy it is to cut hair out of a photo without ruining the haircut with Photoshop.
+Today, I'm going to show you how easy it is to cut hair/mask hair out of a photo without ruining the haircut with Photoshop.
 This advanced technique makes it simpler to separate the hair from the busy background.
 We must use an accurate mask, or else there will be inaccuracies in the final product.
-There are many different masks for cutting out hair depending on what type of image you're working with, but today I want to teach you my favourite one-the background eraser tool!
+There are many different masks for cutting out hair depending on what type of image you're working with, but today I want to teach you my favorite one-the background eraser tool!
 The custom brush may be used to create digital hair.
 Make ensure you have a hair layer.
 The original image is always at the bottom of the layer.
 Sometimes you get better results by creating a hairbrush from an image using strands of hair.
 For this technique, I utilized curly hair.
 Make careful to examine your hair on a light and gray background color.
 You'll learn how to use the Background Eraser Tool to erase background from hair in this Photoshop lesson.
 Photoshop CC can help you with this.

 - Background Eraser Masking